ManadayM/ManadayM/README.md

 I am Manaday Mavani, a freelance software engineer from India 🇮🇳.
 I love to craft performance, accessibility, security, and privacy focused software.

-I treasure my coding experiments and some personal projects (private) on this space.
+I treasure my coding experiments and some personal projects (private repos) on this space.
 Feel free to explore, fork or clone anything that interests you.

 I am open to work 👨🏻‍💻 on freelance projects.
 Just drop me a message on LinkedIn or Twitter to discuss your next big idea.
 Happy to help! 😊